An alphabetical list of services and council business.

 This is when you are likely to be most vulnerable.
 So it is important to plan to look after yourself and your loved ones for at least three days or more in the event of a disaster.

 Disasters such as earthquakes, tsunamis, volcanic eruptions, floods and storms can strike at any time, sometimes without warning.
 All disasters have the potential to cause disruption, damage property and take lives.

 In an emergency or Civil Defence event, we recommend you tune into one of the below listed radio stations to receive up to date messages and information.

 TIP: LEARN FIRST AID

 When an disaster strikes, essential services like the Ambulance Service may not be able to get to sick and injured people as quick as they normally can outside of the disaster.
-Look in your White Pages for a local First Aid Course provider for more information.
+Look online or contact your local Red Cross or St John brance for a local First Aid Course provider for more information.